jemarq04/VVAnalysis/README.md

 ## Setup

-To set up this code, make a fork of this repository (including all available branches, or at least Run3Skims and Run3Analysis).
+To set up this code, make a fork of this repository (including branches Run3Skims and Run3Analysis) and the [ZZ4lDatasetManager]() repository (including branches for_skimming_Run3 and for_merging_Run3).
 Then, run the following code replacing `YourGithubUsername` accordingly.

 ```bash
 cmsrel CMSSW_14_0_9